status-im/help.status.im/docs/style-guide/style-conventions.md

 ## Sentences and paragraphs

-- Write sentences of a maximum of 25 words and paragraphs with a maximum of 5 lines.
-Rewrite the content and break sentences and paragraphs if necessary.
+- Write sentences of a maximum of 25 words and paragraphs of 5 lines.
+Rewrite the content and break sentences and paragraphs as necessary.
-- Include *the* and *that* to clarify your sentence:
+- Include *the* and *that* to clarify your sentence.

     | Usage       | Example                                             |
     |:------------|:----------------------------------------------------|